savsuth/Jobify/README.md

 | PDF Renderer | Deterministic Python | Converts LaTeX into a one-page PDF via `pdflatex` | `output/resumes/pdf/*.pdf` |
 | Excel Tracker | Deterministic Python | Reads the database and writes a reviewable workbook | `output/job_tracker.xlsx` |

 Only two components in this architecture make LLM calls.
-The rest are deterministic Python components: cheaper to run, faster, testable without mocking a model, and guaranteed to produce the same result on every run.
+The rest are deterministic Python components.
+They are cheaper to run, faster, testable without mocking a model, and guaranteed to produce the same result on every run.

 A single LLM prompt handling discovery, evaluation, and generation in one pass would have no intermediate point at which to verify its work, bound its cost, or catch a bad decision before it compounds.
-Jobify separates that work into three discrete stages instead, each solved with the method suited to it:
+Jobify separates that work into three distinct stages instead, each solved using the method suited to it:

-- **Discovery** is a data problem, solved without model judgment: fetch from several sources, normalize their inconsistent shapes, and apply hard filters
+- **Discovery** is a data problem that does not require model judgment.
+It involves fetching data from several sources, normalizing their inconsistent shapes, and applying filters.
-- **ATS analysis** is a judgment problem: whether a specific candidate fits a specific job, which requires a model capable of reading both and reasoning about the match
+- **ATS analysis** is a judgment problem that requires a model capable of reading both the data and reasoning about the match.
+It determines whether a specific candidate fits a specific job.
-- **Resume tailoring** is a generation problem bound by a correctness constraint: the output must remain factually accurate, working from a fixed, pre-approved pool of evidence rather than a blank page
+- **Resume tailoring** is a generation problem that is bound by a correctness constraint.
+The output must remain factually accurate and work from a fixed, pre-approved pool of evidence rather than a blank page.

-LangGraph coordinates these stages, owning state and routing between them.
-Each agent is specialized and stateless between calls; deterministic Python code enforces the hard constraints directly, so a filter's outcome for a given job is identical on every run.
+LangGraph coordinates these stages, managing the state and routing between them.
+Each agent is specialized and stateless between calls.
+Python code directly enforces the hard constraints, ensuring that a filter’s outcome for a given job remains identical on every run.

 ### LangGraph Orchestration